Hardcore punk in the United Kingdom: New Wave of British Hardcore

 with other notable practitioners including Arms Race, Big Cheese, Higher Power and the Flex.
 Primarily based around Leeds, Liverpool, Manchester, London and Brighton, the movement saw bands merge elements of UK82 and oi! into an American-inspired style of hardcore.

 Writer Tony Rettman the record label Quality Control HQ as "the center of [the NWOBHC]", stating that it "helped [to] define the modern sound of UK hardcore".
 The label was founded by British–Polish musician Ola Herbich, a member of the bands Arms Race and Game, after she visited the New York hardcore scene in 2009.
 Outbreak Festival, which for much of its existence has been held at Canal Mills in Armley, Leeds, is a key location for the hardcore scene, and most features local groups like Higher Power, as well as international groups like Code Orange, Turnstile and Vein.

 Former Violent Reaction and Shrapnel member Jimmy Wizard formed Higher Power in 2014, with his brother Alex, which eventually grew to include additional members Louis Hardy, Max Harper and Ethan Wilkinson.
 Metal Hammer hailed the band as "the band redefining hardcore for a new generation", and are the second UK hardcore band to have signed to a major label, in the form of Roadrunner Records.

-The straight edge ideology was particularly prominent within during this period, to the extent that in 2016, Vice described Leeds bands like Rapture, Shrapnel, True Vision and Regiment as "the Second Coming of UK Straight Edge Hardcore".
+The straight edge ideology was particularly prominent within during this period, which culminated in the mid-to late 2010s youth crew revival, fronted by Rapture, Shrapnel and Insist.
+By 2016, Vice had described Leeds bands Rapture, Shrapnel, True Vision and Regiment as "the Second Coming of UK Straight Edge Hardcore".

 In London there was a parallel scene existing concurrently, though with some crossover, that had overt feminist and queercore leanings.
 This consisted of bands like Good Throb, Frau, Petrol Girls, Nekra, and Woolf, and was mainly focused around the venues Power Lunches and DIY Space For London.